hmkcode/hmkcode.github.io/_posts/java/2022-07-07-java-nested-classes.markdown

 title:  "Java | Nested Classes"
 date:   2022-07-07 12:00:00
 categories: java
-description: Nested class is a class that is define within another class.
+description: Nested class is a class that is defined within another class.
 This post explains different types of nested classes.
 ---

 ![java-nested-class.png]({{ "/images/java/java-nested-class.png" }})

-Nested class is a class that is define within another class.
-This post explains different types of nested classes.

-- Nested class is a class that is define within another class.
+- Nested class is a class that is defined within another class.

 ```java
 public class OuterClass {